 Services: Technical Assistance, Quality Assurance and Improvement, Capacity Development

-Technical Expertise: Health Supply Chain Management, Family Planning & Reproductive Health, Health Service Delivery, Health Systems Strengthening, HIV
+Technical Expertise: Family Planning & Reproductive Health, Health Supply Chain Management, Universal Health Coverage, HIV

 Zambia has a largely rural population of 13.1 million, of whom 45% are below the age of 15.
 Although the population is relatively small, it is geographically scattered, making delivery of equitable and accessible health services and products, particularly for rural dwellers, challenging.
 Zambia has strong delivery platforms across the public and private sectors, guided by the National Health Strategic Plan.
 Nonetheless, the country has not met most 2015 Millennium Development Goal (MDG) targets; achieving them will require sustained and accelerated efforts.

 The USAID District Coverage of Health Services Project (USAID DISCOVER-Health) supports the efficient and effective control of the HIV epidemic, malaria, childhood illnesses, and unplanned pregnancies in order to reduce associated morbidity and mortality.
 The vision is to improve the lives of Zambia’s people by ensuring equitable access to and use of high-quality health services and products at both district and community levels.